Pietro d'Abano: Writings

+Regarding Touch, Pietro aligned both Aristotle's views with at the time modern medical information regarding nerves.
+On this, Pietro explains that while nerves are important in the sensation of touch, they are not the only part of the body responsible for the sensation.
+He goes on to state that because nerves exist throughout the body, the heart must also be involved.
+Furthering this idea, he explains that flesh and nerves are the medium of the sensation, and take this sensation back to the heart.
+This aligns with Aristotle's vision of the heart being the central organ regarding touch.
+Pietro adds nerves as the secondary organ in this matter.

 The famous grimoire called the Heptameron, though anonymous, has been traditionally attributed to Abano.
 The Heptameron is a concise book of ritual magical rites concerned with conjuring specific angels for the seven days of the week, whence the title derives.
 He is also credited with writing De venenis eorumque remediis, which expounded on Arab theories concerning superstitions, poisons and contagions.

-The Inquisition
+Inquisition, Trial and Death

-He was twice brought to trial by the Inquisition; on the first occasion he was acquitted, and he died before the second trial was completed.
-He was found guilty, however, and his body was ordered to be exhumed and burned; but a friend had secretly removed it, and the Inquisition had, therefore, to content itself with the public proclamation of its sentence and the burning of Abano in effigy.
+Pietro d'Abano was taken to trial two times.
+In the first case he was acquitted and he died before the second trial reached a verdict.
+He was found guilty however, and his body was ordered to be exhumed and burned; but a group of friends had secretly moved it from place to place finally resting in St. Augustine's Church without burial Honors.
+The Inquisition had to content itself with the public proclamation of its sentence and the burning of Abano in effigy.
+By Naudes account, the effigy burning was done to hopefully discourage people from reading his writing.